 Summative Assessments We test pupils for Reading and Maths in all year groups from Year 1 to Year 6 using PIRA & PUMA tests.
 These tests will happen three times across the year.
 We analyse PIRA and PUMA results to inform our teachers and leaders of their next steps.

 We use standardised scores in conjunction with teacher assessment to inform our judgements.

 Working below ARE -95 Just below 96-99 @ARE 100-104 Secure 105-109 Greater Depth 110+

 The results of the summative assessments are analysed and strengths and weaknesses identified by class teachers, subject leaders and the Senior Leadership Team.

 The end of each assessment cycle, will result in the presentation of school level data to our multi academy trust (Plymouth CAST), and Trust wide analysis.
-We use Target Tracker to help track progress and attainment.
-Target Tracker is used as a tool to inform planning and identify gaps in learning.
+We use SIMs to help track progress and attainment.
+SIMs is used as a tool to inform planning and identify gaps in learning.
 Teachers MUST still plan from the National Curriculum as all pupils MUST access the whole curriculum in order to be successful.